NH Bald Eagle 2023 Breeding Season Results

 When Bald Eagles began to nest again in the Granite State in 1989 after a 40-yr hiatus, NH Audubon initiated management steps that increased the likelihood of breeding success.
 Our Conservation staff works with NH Fish & Game to advise private landowners on how best to manage eagle breeding sites on their property, installs metal predator guards on nest trees, and promotes reduced-disturbance buffer zones.
 We also work with wildlife rehabilitators and veterinary clinics to rehabilitate and release injured eagles back into the wild.

-Currently, there are over 80 territorial pairs of Bald Eagles in New Hampshire, and those numbers continue to rise.
+Currently, there are more than 100 territorial pairs of Bald Eagles in New Hampshire, and those numbers continue to rise.
 The Bald Eagle was removed from the federal Threatened and Endangered Species List in 2007, and from the New Hampshire T&E List in 2017.
 Volunteers can learn more about becoming involved in our ongoing monitoring and management efforts by contacting raptor specialist Chris Martin in the Conservation Department.

 Project Leader: Chris Martin